Inspiration Series: Raven

-Discover some of her biggest songwriting influences, how she knows when a track is finished and why she started making music in the first place, in the following interview with Pirate.
+Discover where she gets her inspiration for music, how she knows when a track is finished and why she started making music in the first place, in the following interview with Pirate.

 Why did you start making music?